fishing with carolina rigs

 • Leader Line:

-A fluorocarbon leader, especially a 12-pound one, is essential for fishing for finesse.
+A fluorocarbon leader, especially a 12-pound one, is essential for finesse fishing.
 This type of leader is less visible underwater and provides better abrasion resistance, which is beneficial when fishing with the Carolina rig.

 Best Baits to Use